nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## 6. Glossary
 1. Overload: When the sum of effort for all tasks allocated to a particular day exceeds the user-preferred daily effort level.
 2. Free day: Allocating a task to this day will not result in overloading.
-3. Short date: YYYY-MM-DD
+3. ShortDate: YYYY-MM-DD
-4. Date: YYYY-MM-DD HHMM
+4. LongDate: YYYY-MM-DD HHMM